proofgeist/auto-enter-headless-cms/README.md

 You can turn off the need to have a authenticated cookie support on the url returned from the container with an admin api.

 Here are the docs on how to make that call.
-Swap "example.com" for your server
+Swap "example.com" for your filemaker server url

 https://www.example.com/fmi/admin/apidoc/#tag/Database-Server/operation/setAuthenticatedStream]